fidlerot/Engeto-Testing-1/README.md

 Have been just playing around!
 This is a staged line                       # Přidali jsme tento řádek.
 This is an unstaged line                    # Přidali jsme tento řádek.
+This is an unstaged line                    # Přidali jsme tento řádek.
+Need another line to be untracked so I can try the stash #Pridali jsme tento radek.